reyemtm/reyemtm.github.io/_posts/2015-10-12-conkles-hollow-hike.md

 	L.control.layers(baseMaps, null).addTo(map);
 </script>

-This is a map of a hike...more to come...
+This is a map of a hike using the Leaflet elevation plugin.
+I added a green theme.